-March 16th recognizes National Freedom of Information Day.
-This day is an annual event held during Sunshine Week.
-National Freedom of Information Day celebrates the birthday of President James Madison.
+March 16th recognizes National Freedom of Information Day annually during Sunshine Week.
+It also commemorates the birthday of President James Madison.

-Madison is known as the “Father of the Constitution” and as the foremost advocate for openness in government.
-He is also hailed as being instrumental in the drafting of the United States Constitution and as the key champion and author of the United States Bill of Rights.
-Individual rights and freedom of information were of high importance to Madison.
+Madison earned the name the Father of the Constitution and as the foremost advocate for openness in government.
+Additionally, he is hailed as being instrumental in the drafting of the United States Constitution and as the key champion and author of the United States Bill of Rights.
+Madison held individual rights and freedom of information in high importance.

-- Born James Madison, Jr on March 16, 1751, in Port Conway, Virginia.
+- On March 16, 1751, James Madison, Jr. was born in Port Conway, Virginia.
 Madison died on June 28, 1836, on his Montpelier Estate.

-- James Madison was the 4th President of the United States of America (1809-1817).
+- The people elected James Madison as the 4th President of the United States of America (1809-1817).

 HOW TO OBSERVE #FreedomOfInformationDay